 What is chloracne?

 Chloracne is an inflammatory skin disease closely associated with exposure to the Agent Orange defoliant used in Vietnam or along the DMZ in Korea in the 1960s and 70s.
-The disorder characterized by outbreaks of blackheads, pustules, lesions, and cysts — especially around the eyes, behind the ears, armpits, and groin areas.
+The disorder characterized by outbreaks of blackheads, pustules, skin lesions, and cysts — especially around the eyes, behind the ears, armpits, and groin areas.

-More generally, chloracne is usually caused by exposure to aromatic hydrocarbons called dioxins one of which was a chemical associated with Agent Orange.
+More generally, chloracne is usually caused by exposure to halogen aromatic hydrocarbons called dioxins one of which was a chemical associated with Agent Orange.

 Despite the name, chloracne is not related to the acne we usually associate with adolescents.
 The correct, more formal name for the condition is “MADISH”— Metabolising Acquired Dioxin-Induced Skin Hamartomas.